Fil/pangea/src/party/duckdb-spatial.md

 );
 ```

 Wow!
-What is that formula? 🤯 We want the counties’ areas in m² or km², so we have to project the shapes to an adequate CRS ([coordinate reference system](https://en.wikipedia.org/wiki/Spatial_reference_system)).
+What is that formula? 🤯 We want the counties’ areas in m² or km², so we have to project the shapes to an adequate [CRS](https://en.wikipedia.org/wiki/Spatial_reference_system).
 As an equal area projection with units in meters, [ESRI:54034](https://epsg.io/54034) fits the bill.
 Our original data comes with [*longitude*, *latitude*] coordinates, which is almost like [WGS84](https://fr.wikipedia.org/wiki/WGS_84), except the coordinates are flipped (in WGS84 _lat_ comes first, then _lon_).
 Using 'NULL' as the source CRS defaults to the default GeoJSON order [*lon*, *lat*].

 ```js echo
 Plot.plot({